 Bottom Line

 World of Hyatt is one of our favorite hotel loyalty programs.
 Any time there's a promotion to buy Hyatt points, it's worth considering whether it can work for you.
-This 20% discount promotion allows World of Hyatt members to grab points for 2.08¢ apiece through April 7, 2026.
+This 20% bonus promotion allows World of Hyatt members to grab points for 2.17¢ apiece through July 27, 2026.

 Buying Hyatt points during this promotion could make sense if you have a solid redemption in mind.
 However, especially considering Hyatt caps the number of points you can buy each calendar year, you may want to hold off on speculative points purchases in case Hyatt offers a lower purchase rate later this year.

-Will you buy World of Hyatt points with a 20% discount?
+Will you buy World of Hyatt points with a 20% bonus?

 For rates and fees of the cards mentioned in this post, please visit the following links: Citi Double Cash® Card (Rates & Fees), Chase Sapphire Preferred® Card (Rates & Fees), The World of Hyatt Credit Card (Rates & Fees), and World of Hyatt Business Credit Card (Rates & Fees)